New variants of Perfect Non-crossing Matchings: Introduction

+Geometric matchings find applications in many diverse fields, with the most famous perhaps being operations research, where it is known as the \emph{assignment problem}.
+They are useful in the field of shape matching, when shapes are represented by finite point sets, see e.g.,~\cite{veltkamp2001}, and it is a fundamental problem in pattern recognition.
+Among others, geometric matchings appear in VLSI design problems, see e.g., \cite{cong1993}, in computational biology, see e.g., \cite{colannino2006}, and are used for map construction or comparison algorithms, see e.g., \cite{eppstein2015}.

-Given a point set, monochromatic or bichromatic, a perfect non-crossing matching always exists and it can be found in $O(n\log n)$ time by recursively computing \emph{ham-sandwich cuts}~\cite{lo1994} or by using the algorithm of Hershberger and Suri~\cite{hershberger1992}.
+In most applications, requiring the matching to be non-crossing or perfect is rather natural.
+Given a point set, monochromatic or balanced bichromatic in general position, a perfect non-crossing matching always exists and it can be found in $O(n\log n)$ time by recursively computing \emph{ham-sandwich cuts}~\cite{lo1994} or by using the algorithm of Hershberger and Suri~\cite{hershberger1992}.
+Many times though, it is not sufficient to have any perfect non-crossing matching and the interest lies in finding such a matching with respect to some optimization criterion.

-There are many different optimization variants in perfect non-crossing matchings.
-Perhaps the most studied is the \textsc{MinMax} variant, known as \emph{bottleneck}, where the goal is to find a matching which minimizes the length of the longest edge.
+A well-studied optimization criterion is minimizing the sum of lengths of all edges, which we refer to as the \textsc{MinSum} variant.
+This is also known as the \emph{Euclidean assignment} problem or \emph{Euclidean matching}, among others, in the literature.
+It is interesting, and not hard to to see, that such a matching is always non-crossing.
+For monochromatic point sets, an $O(n^{1.5}\log n)$-time algorithm was given by Varadarajan~\cite{varadarajan1998}.
+For bichromatic point sets, Kaplan\etal~\cite{kaplan2020} recently presented an $O(n^2\log^9n\lambda_6(\log n))$-time algorithm, outperforming previous results~\cite{agarwal2000,vaidya1989}.
+When points are in convex position, Marcotte and Suri~\cite{marcotte1991} solved the problem in $O(n\log n)$ time for both the monochromatic and bichromatic settings.

+Another popular goal is to minimize the length of the longest edge, which we refer to as the \textsc{MinMax} variant.
+This is also known as the \emph{bottleneck matching} in the literature.
 Given a monochromatic point set, it was shown that finding such a matching is \np{} by Abu-Affash\etal~\cite{abu2014}.
 This was accompanied by an $O(n^3)$-time algorithm when the points are in convex position.
 Recently this was improved to $O(n^2)$ time by Savi{\'c} and Stojakovi{\'c}~\cite{savic2017}.
 For bichromatic point sets, Carlsson\etal~\cite{carlsson2015} showed that finding a \textsc{MinMax} matching is also \np{}.
 Biniaz\etal~\cite{biniaz2014} gave an $O(n^3)$-time algorithm for points in convex position and an $O(n\log n)$-algorithm for points on a circle.
 These were recently improved to $O(n^2)$ and $O(n)$, respectively, by Savi{\'c} and Stojakovi{\'c}~\cite{savic2018}.